 Apart from providing support for partner-country activities, the project is contributing the transport Volume in the Compendium on Baselines and Monitoring.
 The Compendium is compiled by the UNFCCC Secretariat to provide an overview and guidance on methodologies for quantifying emission reductions of different mitigation actions.
 In addition, TraCS promotes the creation of an online database that records country-specific defaults on energy consumption and emissions factors per vehicle kilometre.

 The methodologies and approaches developed in TraCS are coordinated with donor organisations and shared with other developing countries.
 The project encourages networking and exchange among international stakeholders and thereby contributes to improving mutual understanding and to harmonising approaches for measuring emissions.

 By providing access to databases and methodologies, the project systematically promotes the development of expertise, resources and skills in developing countries.
-Improved capacities in identifying effective mitigation measures and monitoring their impact provide a stronger foundation for long-term planning of sustainable, low-carbon transport systems in the partner countries.
+Improved capacities in identifying effective mitigation measures and monitoring their impact provide a stronger foundation for long-term planning of sustainable, low-carbon transport systems in Kenya and Vietnam.
 Mitigation measures in the transport sector can bring about additional sustainability effects such as reduced air pollution, greater energy security, fewer road accidents, and more.